 This map should not be used for management purposes as detections are not effort corrected.
 Please report all right whale sightings from Virginia to Maine to 866-755-6622, and from Florida to North Carolina to 877-WHALE-HELP.
 Right whale sightings in any location may also be reported to the U.S. Coast Guard via channel 16 or through the WhaleAlert app available through the Apple Store and Google Play.
-For more information about right whale protection zones and ship strike regulations, please visit the National Marine Fisheries Service shipstrike webpage.
+For more information, please visit the NOAA Reducing VEssel Strikes website.

 Turn map features on and off in the layer menu (layer icon in upper right corner of map frame).
 Click on the map symbols for more information on each item (tan box = right whale Slow Zone, red box = Seasonal Management Area).
 Or, go straight to a more fully interactive version with additional information layers.